 For free spooky thrills this Halloween, head to Asphalt Green’s annual hit event Asphalt Screams.
 The sports and fitness organization hosts families on the Upper East Side campus for the festivities.
-All ages are encouraged to don their costumes and gather around for scary stories, dancing and trick-or-treating.
-Halloween-themed sports like Spooktacular Soccer Shootout will wear out little ones bouncing off their sugar high.
-RSVP online.
-Oct 26, 4pm-6pm.All ages.
+All ages are encouraged to don their costumes and gather around for music and trick or treating.
+Social distancing measures will be in place.
+RSVP online.All ages.

 The Queens County Farm is wrapping up its holiday festivities with one big celebration: Halloween on the Farm allows little ones to enjoy the Amazing Maize Maze, hayrides, crafts and, of course, trick or treating with the farm animals.
 Advanced tickets are required.
 All ages.